evangriffiths/makemore/notes.md

 1. A query: "what am I looking for?"
 2. A key: "what do I contain?"
-3. A value: "if you find what I contain interesting, here's what I will comunicate to you"
+3. A value: "what I want to communicate to other tokens"

 Affinities (see the above `w` matrix`) between tokens in a sequence are calculated by doing dot-products between Queries and Keys.
 "How much does the key for each token match with the queries of the other tokens"?